jneilliii/GCodeSuperLaserController/README.md

-## This fork is only here to allow users to install from OctoPrint Plugin Repo, looking for maintainer. https://github.com/OctoPrint/plugins.octoprint.org/issues/961
+## This fork is only here to allow users to install from OctoPrint Plugin Repo after original author removed it, looking for maintainer. https://github.com/OctoPrint/plugins.octoprint.org/issues/961

 GCodeSuperLaserController
 =========================